Muts256/Email_Analysis_AI/ws4_Case_Study_Results.md

 Case Study 003 sits in the middle: Partial technical failures that should have triggered quarantine, combined with highly convincing internal impersonation that could easily deceive a user who receives a quarantine release notification without context.

-The lesson across all three is consistent: effective email triage requires the analyst to ask both *what does the technical evidence say* and *does this behaviour make sense*.
+*The lesson across all three is consistent:*

+Effective email triage requires the analyst to ask both:

+*1. What does the technical evidence say?* and

+*2. Does this behaviour make sense?*

 Headers tell you where an email came from.
 Context tells you whether it should have been sent at all.
 Neither question is sufficient on its own.
 Together, they give you the full picture.

 AI accelerates both layers of this analysis, parsing headers quickly, identifying social engineering patterns in the body, and mapping findings to established frameworks.
 What it cannot replace is the analyst's judgement about whether something feels right.
 That remains the most important tool in the triage process.